 This course examines the fundamental concepts and procedures used in payroll accounting.
 Usually, payroll is the largest expense of most businesses and a continuing management challenge in terms of cost control.
 This course will explore payroll laws and recordkeeping requirements, running a payroll, payroll reporting and accounting procedures, and payroll systems and policies.
 Prerequisites: ACCT 2010, or permission of the instructor.

 ACCT 2480 Cooperative Education (1-3CR) (Max.
 6):

 The student is afforded the opportunity to gain practical, on-the-job experience under the supervision of the accounting program coordinator and employer.
-A minimum of 80 hours of on-the-job training represents one semester hour.
+A minimum of 80 hours of on the-job training represents one semester hour.
 The student must maintain 12 credit hours with a 2.0 GPA during the semester.
-Prerequisite: full-time accounting major and permission of the program coordinator.
+Prerequisites: Full-time accounting major and permission of the program coordinator.

 ACCT 2490 Topics: (Subtitle) (1-4CR):

 Uncataloged accounting courses for persons who wish advance preparation in a specific discipline.
-Prerequisite: permission of the instructor.
+Prerequisites: Permission of the instructor.